 This behavior would eventually lead her to jail, separated from her little boy.
 Not surprisingly, the in and out of jail took its toll on Maria, her mom, and her son.

 “I would go in, get clean and then come out,” Maria said.
 “But then, I would just find my way back to the drugs, which led to other issues.
 I could not break free of it once I got out of jail.”

 She said losing custody of her son was her biggest wake-up call.

-Nationwide, 7 out of 10 low-level felons are rearrested within three years of their release from jail.
-Often, for the same reasons that put them there in the first place.
-Addiction was often a root cause, and there was little or no hope of leading a better life.
+Nationwide, the great majority of low-level felons are rearrested within three years of their release from jail.
+Often, for the same reasons that put them there in the first place; substance abuse was often a root cause, and there was little or no hope of leading a better life.

-It was this recidivism rate that spurred District Attorney Nancy O’Malley to action.
+It was this recidivism rate that was concerning to District Attorney Nancy O’Malley.

-The District Attorney knew there had to be a better way.
+District Attorney O’Malley knew there had to be a better way.

 What’s more, this vicious cycle comes with a hefty price tag when you tally up the money and resources dedicated to local police, the jails and the court system, as well as the obvious and unacceptable toll on victims.

 To address the problem head-on, O’Malley gathered a group of experienced professionals - her most experienced attorneys, members of the legal, and public health community, as well as Alameda County community leaders, counselors, and substance abuse experts, to find a more enlightened and better way to significantly reduce recidivism.